crazyoptimist/nest-starter/README.md

 ## What is this?

-A REST API template based on NestJS with JWT auth, Open API 3.0 documentation, TypeORM integration already implemented.
+This is a NestJS RESTful API starter with JWT auth, Open API 3 documentation, TypeORM integrated.

+Why am I maintianing this?
+By using this template, you will be able to spin up a production-ready RESTful API super fast, writing very little boilerplate code.

 ## Getting started